tearust/tea-browser-wallet/readme.md

 ```
 // make sure node version greater than 14

+// Copy .env.test.sample to .env.test
-// Edit .env.test to change your local layer1 url and the Server URL
+// Change your local layer1 url and the Server URL in .env.test file

 npm i